- January 28, 2021 – Buildings and Energy

 - February 25, 2021 – Land Use and Transportation

 - April 29, 2021 – Consumption and Solid Waste

 Please check out our resource page for ideas and information on climate action.
 Suggestions for items to include always welcome.

-- Who’s Doing What on Climate Change in Anchorage and Beyond? – This event was held on February 4th.
+- Who’s Doing What on Climate Change in Anchorage and Beyond? – This open house, held on Feb 4th, 2020, provided an opportunity to learn more about what 15 local organizations were doing towards climate action and how to get involved.
 You can watch the organizational introductory videos here.
 More information here.

 - Climate Change is Here: What can you do? – This event discussing Anchorage’s Climate Action Plan was held on November 6, 2019.
 Event video below